 top of page

 Bad Nieuweschans in the province of Groningen is the most north-eastern town in the Netherlands.
 A border town with Germany as well.
 The suffix -schans ‘sconce’ reveals its origin is a military one.
-Nieuweschans, called Nij Schaanze or simply Schaanze in the Low-Saxon speech, is a fortress built in the year 1628 during the independence wars of the Dutch Republic.
-The part bad doesn't refer to being evil but to its spa baths or thermen.
+Nieuweschans, called Nij Schaanze or simply Schaanze in the Low-Saxon language (Nijeskâns in the Mid Frisian speech), is a fortress built in the year 1628 during the independence wars of the Dutch Republic.
+The part bad does not refer to being evil but to its spa baths or thermen.
 This thanks to mineral-rich spring water.
 So, 'bath new-sconce' is a town that combines business with pleasure.
 Some seventeenth-century historic reminders of its military past can be found in the town, and are worth a look.

 It was quite late in the evening when the Frisian bastard arrived, because the train had to stop its service at the town of Winschoten.
 A car accident further down the railway track was the cause.
 Waiting for the alternate bus in the evening in January was, surprisingly, not too bad.
 The weather was extremely mild.
 Almost fifteen degree Celsius around seven o'clock in the evening.
 It was January 31, midst of winter!
 While waiting for the bus the bastard informed with a text message at the owner of Kanonnier if it was possible still to have something to eat this late.
 “No problem,” he replied without a word too many.
 At nine o'clock the bastard arrived at the bed & breakfast.

 The bastard turned out to be the only guest.
 Interior of the establishment was a crossbred between a pub and a restaurant.
 Behind the taps stood the owner.
 A tall and big man.
 Bit bold, with a large moustache.
 He watched sports on the huge screen on the wall.
-In our blog post Grassland Conversations we explained the basics how to (not-)talk and behave if you want to interact with people of the flat grasslands.
+In our blog post Grassland Conversation.
+Where less is more we explained the basics how to (not-) talk and behave if you want to interact with people of the flat grasslands.
 Well, Bad Nieuweschans is part of these grasslands.
 The owner, therefore, hardly noticed the bastard entering his premises.
 Only giving a glimpse at first.
 Recognizing the grassland conventions, the bastard immediately slowed down in all his adopted city behaviour and talking.
 He put his backpack on one of the many empty barstools.
 The owner, motionless with both arms resting on the taps in front of him, kept staring at the loud television screen.

 “Here’s your key.
 I can do some fries,” the owner opened the conversation after the bastard had put his phone and reading glasses on the counter.
 “That’ll do,” the bastard replied.
 “If you've something to go with it, would be appreciated,” the bastard asked with the most casual tone of voice he could produce.
 “I've meatballs ready,” he said, offering no choices.
 “And a lager, please,” replied the bastard without confirming the meatballs.
 The bastard put off his jacket, grabbed another barstool and sat down at bar.
 He could have walked to the dining area for more privacy, but this, avoiding the interaction, would have been perceived as rude and skittish.
 The owner switched to a news channel.
 Lot to do about the impeachment of Donald Trump, and about the Brexit.
 All far away world politics.
 For now.

 After the owner had served a big plate with fries, lots of mayonnaise, and a meatball with mustard, the conversation continued.
 Slowly, with many silences, of course.
 The bastard precisely timed the moment to drop he was originally from the port of Harlingen.
-So from the north as well.
+So, from the north as well.
 On the western edge of the north.
 Doing this too early in the conversation would have been regarded as being too eager, as trying too hard to close the gap.
 Northern convention is that one must connect in these talks on its own merits without offering one’s northern credentials right from the start.

 After knowing the bastard originated from a port town at the Wadden Sea, the big man with moustache told he used to work in the harbours of the city of Bremerhaven in the ‘70s.
 “There was a lot work there to be done, back then,” he explained.
 Bremerhaven, a port at the mouth of the River Weser at the Wadden Sea as well, although infinitely much bigger than the port of Harlingen.
 At the shipyards the big man used to work together with a guy from the province of Friesland.
 "His name was Eppie Louwsma," he told the bastard.
 This friend, as the bastard understood he was, came from the region ‘t Bildt in the province of Friesland which is quite close to the port Harlingen.
 “Come to think of it,” the owner continued, “his cousin was Jack Lousma, who was an astronaut in America.
 The bastard had never heard of this Jack Lousma person before.